The coronavirus and impacts on travel, visa and permits

 If you have applied for an extension on your visa before your current visa expires, you have the right to remain in Sweden until the Migration Agency has made a decision.
 Please, note that you are not allowed to combine employment with visitor's permit.

-The MFA has extended the advice against travel to countries outside the EU/the EEA/the Schengen area area until 31 January 2021.
-See the latest Changes to the Ministry for Foreign Affairs’ advice against travel
+The MFA has extended the advice against travel to countries outside the EU/the EEA/the Schengen area until 15 April 2021.

 Information to PhD-students and staff who reside in accommodation provided by KI Housing